AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 * Each sub-definition contains the `_expressions` array, providing the expression set, and the `_logOp` field that defines the logical operator the expressions should be combined with
 * Each expression is defined by the value (`value` field) and the operator (`_operator` field) the content of a field should be compared to

-Note that you can omit `_logOp` if you want to combine items with `AND` and `_operator` if you want to check for equality, as these are the default values.
+You can omit `_logOp` if you want to combine items with `AND` and `_operator` if you want to check for equality, as these are the default values.

 The following example demonstrates a full query that filters all persons that have a `lastName` of `Provo` or containing `sjö`, independent of the case: